Azdaroth/Azdaroth.github.io/source/_posts/2014-04-21-you-dont-necessarily-need-gem-for-that-feature.markdown

 ---

-<p>You are working currently on that awesome app and just started thinking about implementing new feature, let's called it feature X. What's the first thing you do?
+<p>You are working currently on that awesome app and just started thinking about implementing new feature, let's call it feature X. What's the first thing you do?
 Rolling your own solution or... maybe checking if there's a magical gem that can help you solve that problem?
 Ok, it turns out there's already a gem Y that does what you expect.
-It does tons of other things and is really complex but who cares.
+It does tons of other things and is really complex.
 After some time your app breaks, something is definitively not working and it seems that gem Y is responsible for that.
 So you read all the issues on Github, pull requests and even read the source code and finally find a little bug.
 You managed to do some monkeypatching first and then send pull request for a small fix and solved a problem, which took you a few hours.
 Looks like a problem is solved.
 And then, you try to update Rails to the current version.
 Seems like there's a dependency problem - gem Y depends on previous version of Rails...</p>

-<p>Does it sound somehow familiar to you?
-I know the pain...
-Some breaking changes happens especially when updating Rails.
-If this change happens in "big" gem that solves a lot of problems and is still maintained, it's not that bad.
+<p>Does it sound somehow familiar to you, especially when updating Rails?
+If it's caused by "big" gem that solves a lot of problems and is still maintained, it's not that bad.
 How about these "small" gems, which come in handy and look quite complex but you could roll your own solution to that particular problem within half an hour?</p>

 <p>I've seen this many times where first thing when implementing new feature is searching for a gem that solves this problem.
 We need really basic polymorphic tags?
-Let's use acts-as-taggable-on, we don't need half of the features provided and setting up a few migrations and associations would take 10 minutes anyway but there's no need to reinvent the wheel.
+Let's use <a href="https://github.com/mbleigh/acts-as-taggable-on" target="_blank">acts-as-taggable-on</a>, we don't need half of the features provided and setting up a few migrations and associations would take 10 minutes anyway but there's no need to reinvent the wheel.
 Client asked for a simple admin panel with some CRUD stuff involving several models.
-Let's use active_admin or rails_admin for that!
-Simple searching / filtering where several fields in one model are involved?
-Ransack is an obvious choice!</p>
+Let's use <a href="https://github.com/gregbell/active_admin" target="_blank">active_admin</a> or <a href="https://github.com/sferik/rails_admin" target="_blank">rails_admin</a> for that!
+Simple searching / filtering where several fields in one model are involved? <a href="https://github.com/activerecord-hackery/ransack" target="_blank">Ransack</a> is an obvious choice!</p>

 <p>More gems mean: slower boot time of your application, more dependencies (don't look only at Gemfile, Gemfile.lock is the real deal), more things that can break, more issues to take care of when updating Rails and the gem itself (reading Changelogs, issues etc.).</p>